digbmc/wbbm/README.md

 ```
 Each item in this list has two keys: `phase` and `navigation`.
 The value of the `phase` key should be set to the identifier for the phase that the nav bar will be used for.
 The value of the `navigation` key is the list of items you want to appear in the nav bar.
 Each of these list items has two keys: `title` and `url`.

 The value for `title` should be the name of the target page as you want it to appear in the menu bar.
 The `url` should match the target page's permalink.
-For example, the url for the current phase's Blog page is `/2023-2026/blog/`, which matches the permalink set in the front matter of the p4-blog.md file.
-Similarly, the url for the current phase's About page is `/2023-2026/about/`, because that the permalink set in the front matter of the p4-about.md file.
+Instructions for figuring out what the page's permalink is can be found in the ["Permalinks"](#permalinks) section above.

 To create a nav bar for a new phase, copy the code block above and update the values.